Coding-with-Callie/coding-with-callie-website/README.md

 ### Create a new branch to work off
-Enabling collaboration, organisation and isolated development and testing of code
 * Create a new branch.
 This is switched to immediately after running the command.
 The new branch name should follow the format developers-full-name/ticket-description

       git checkout -b <developers-full-name/ticket-description>